Have you ever heard of the Small Business Finance Exchange? If not, you need to. It could affect your business more than you may realize.

 The Small Business Finance Exchange uses its data to paint a more complete picture so that credit issuers can be better informed.

 Their mission is to be an advocate for the safe and secure growth of small business.

 Strive to do business with SBFE members.
 When you do, you know your information is being reported.
-And that means you are building business credit.
+And that means you are building your business credit score.
 How do you know if your lender or vendor is a member?
 Ask them.

 If they are not, considered mentioning that they become a member.
 However, there are enough members in the network that it should not be hard to find one.

 2. They Can Help You Grow Your Business.

 By working with members, you ensure your information is being reported.
 Also, when credit issuers receive your information, you know they get a complete credit picture.
 If you are making your payments and working to build strong business credit, this can only help you.